swastik357/Math-0-1-Matrix-Calculus-in-Data-Science-and-Machine-Learning/README.md

 (2) Note that in slide 4.jpg in My_mathematical_notes, a correction is needed in the top half of the slide.
 Partial derivative of z_j with respect to x_i should be -1 instead of 1 when i = j

+(3) Note that bottom part of slide 7.jpg and slide 8.jpg in My_mathematical_notes, shows how in case of MATRIX FORMULATION of LEAST SQUARES PROBLEM, the NEWTON METHOD gives SOLUTION in ONE ITERATION.